 You can ask your point of contact within the government, private response company or employer to prepare a list of people and organisations for you to help you understand who you are in contact with and what their role is.
 When you have questions or requests, it can be beneficial to put them in writing so you and they have a clear record of your communication.
 Hostage UK can help you to prepare for your meetings with these government and non-government organisations and offer guidance on how best to organise your information.

 You are likely to receive a lot of information from those handling the kidnapping related to what they are doing and relevant developments in the country or region where your loved one is being held.
 You might also be doing your own research into the country or region, the group suspected of holding your loved one, and the experiences of others who have been kidnapped in the same area.
 You might also take notes in your meetings and calls with the government, private response companies and others.

 It is possible that you will become overwhelmed with the amount of information you have.

 It is sensible to start a notebook on day one and keep all information, papers, websites and resources together in one place.
-Make sure you date your meeting notes.
+Make sure you date your meeting notes and record who they are with.
 It will then be much easier to sort the information at a later date.